Sjoerd305/Avics/SOS API/readme.md

 # SOS API scripts

 ## SOS snapshot downloader
-*Creates a snapshot using the SOS API via curl, downloads the snapshot to device using wget*
+*Creates a snapshot using the SOS API via curl, downloads the snapshot to device*

 - Supports iplist.txt
 - Don't forget to change the credentials in the script!